-A.1.25 provision of new street trees adjacent to the development site, to be confirmed prior to the issuance of the building permit.
+A.1.23 provision of new street trees adjacent to the development site, to be confirmed prior to the issuance of the building permit.

-Note to Applicant: Contact Eileen Curran, Streets Engineering (604.871.6131) to confirm tree planting locations and Park Board, (604.257.8587 or 311) for tree species selection and planting requirements.
+Note to Applicant: Contact Eileen Curran, Streets Engineering, (604.871.6131) to confirm tree planting locations and Park Board, (604.257.8587 or 311) for tree species selection and planting requirements.
 Provide a notation on the plan, "Final spacing, quantity and tree species to the satisfaction of the General Manager of Engineering Services.
-New trees must be of good standard, minimum 6cm caliper, and installed with approved root barriers, tree guards and appropriate soil.
-Root barriers shall be 8 feet long and 18 inches in deep.
+New trees must be of good standard, minimum 6 cm caliper, and installed with approved root barriers, tree guards and appropriate soil.
+Root barriers shall be 2.5 m (8 ft.) long and 0.45 m (18 inches) in depth.

 Planting depth of root ball must be below sidewalk grade.
 Call Park Board for inspection after tree planting completion".

-A.1.26 substitution of birch tree species;
+A.1.24 substitution of birch tree species;